Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Can I get a personal loan with no credit score?

-Consider strategies to build your credit before applying for a personal loan to get the best rates and terms.
+Consider strategies to build your credit before applying for a personal loan to get the best rates and terms

-Alternatives to personal loans
+Alternatives to a personal loan

 • A peer-to-peer loan (P2P).
-A loan funded by investors rather than a financial institution with easier eligibility requirements and quick funding.
+A loan funded by investors rather than a financial institution, with easier eligibility requirements and quick funding.

 • Life insurance policy loan.
 If you have a permanent life insurance policy, consider taking out some of the cash you’ve accumulated.